 He graduated with a degree in Business Administration.
 After years in the corporate world in leading positions Andre wanted to focus on where the real issues where (and still are), i.e. in and between us humans.
 Thus he changed career and obtained the necessary diplomas, certifications and accreditations that allowed him to live his calling to promote more connectedness, clarity, courage and care while making work more meaningful, enjoyable and sustainable for all.

-Andre looks forward to now serve YAL with its purpose and all those connected to it.
+Andre enjoys now serving YAL with its purpose and all those connected to it.

 Chantal was appointed to the YAL board in 2015.